tmbuza/imap-essential-software/04_bioinformatics_tools.Rmd

 - [MultiQC](https://anaconda.org/bioconda/multiqc/) for summarizing FastQC metrics [@multiqc2016].
 - [BBMap](https://anaconda.org/bioconda/bbmap) platform for read trimming and decontamination [@bbmap2016].
 - [Trimmommatic](https://anaconda.org/bioconda/trimmomatic/) is a flexible read-trimming tool for Illumina NGS data [@trimmomatic2014].
-- [Kneaddata](https://anaconda.org/bioconda/kneaddata/) via bioconda channel for performing quality control on metagenomic sequencing data. [@kneaddata2022].
+- [Kneaddata](https://anaconda.org/bioconda/kneaddata/) via bioconda channel for performing quality control on metagenomic sequencing data [@kneaddata2022].
 - [Kneaddata](https://anaconda.org/biobakery/kneaddata/) via the biobakery channel for performing quality control on metagenomic sequencing data [@kneaddata2022].

 > Note that the links for each tool may need to be updated.
 Make sure to check for the latest instructions online.